What are ERP Systems?

 Operations — Operations includes the activities particular to a company's specialisation.
 For example, production lines are relevant to manufacturing firms, project management and support to service providers, and distribution management of warehouses and inventories.
 Many kinds of operations are important for many categories of businesses, such as inventory management.
 Some are unique to business fields such as financial services, such as project management and fund management.

 Sales — Sales require ERP but there are loads of resources they could use in their jobs.
 The key reason ERP is so important for sales is that it provides a lot of useful past revenue statistics and product and service knowledge.
-Most ERP goods also handle consumer credit limitations details and can be used to recover debts.
+Most ERP system goods also handle consumer credit limitations details and can be used to recover debts.

-Product — Product teams will not always explicitly use ERP but they depend on system information.
+Product — Product teams will not always explicitly use best ERP systems but they depend on system information.
 Sales reports will demonstrate which items are most effective although information on sales and flaws help enhance the company service offering.
-Engineers and technicians can also use ERP and its implementation with PLM or CAD systems to inform the production department about product changes.
+Engineers and technicians can also use ERP system and its implementation with PLM or CAD systems to inform the production department about product changes.

 Quality Management — In industrial production, quality management is essential, but can also be important in distribution, and even in professional services.
 The quality standards are high for highly regulated industries such as food and beverage, and heavy penalties for non-compliance.
 Although quality control may be applied as a stand-alone tool, most ERPs for manufacturing systems have quality monitoring features.